-Samples of R1a1a1-M417 and R1a1a1b-Z645 lineages from ancient populations and admixture analyses suggest an original spread of European hunter-gatherer ancestry eastward from the late Pit-Comb ware culture[Mathieson et al. 2017], a later expansion of steppe ancestry associated with Corded Ware cultures[Mathieson et al. 2015][Haak et al. 2015][Allentoft et al. 2015], probably from the Contact Zone between Globular Amphorae, eastern Baltic, Old European (especially Usatovo), and later contacts with Yamna migrants up the Prut River.
+Investigation of ancient DNA (see Forest Zone and Corded Ware culture) suggest an original spread of EHG ancestry westward from the late Pit-Comb ware culture[Mathieson et al. 2017], and a later expansion westward expansion of steppe ancestry associated with Corded Ware cultures[Mathieson et al. 2015][Haak et al. 2015][Allentoft et al. 2015].

 The eastern and western peaks in R1a1a1b1a1-M458 lineages might support a west-east migration, as well as an east-west migration, and indeed both in different periods, which is expected to be found if Lusatian is linked to the expansion of Pre-Balto-Slavic, and later younger subclades are linked to the West Slavic expansion to the west.